mkmahmud/quiz-crackerz/README.md

-# Getting Started with Create React App
+# Quiz website with React

+You can check out here live : https://blossom-quiz.netlify.app/home